James HOLM / Swaminathan RAMESH

 plastics are more widely recycled and re-used than many other

 types of plastics.
-However, plastics such as polyethylenes having
+However, plastics such as polyethylenes

-be recycled.
-Yet, recycling efforts for polyethylenes,
+6, can also be recycled.
+Yet, recycling efforts for

-polypropylene, and polystyrene have not been maximized.
+polyethylenes, polypropylene, and polystyrene have not been

 Only a small fraction of the plastics produced each year are